 4. Create an XML Sitemap and submit it to Google and Bing

 An XML sitemap is a special file that search engines check for.
 This file contains a list of all the URLs on your website.
-Having an XML sitemap enabled on your site and submitting it to both Google Webmaster Tools and Bing Webmaster Tools is an essential step in good SEO.
+Having an XML sitemap enabled on your site and submitting it to both Google Search Console and Bing Webmaster Tools is an essential step in good SEO.

 All in One SEO Pack includes an XML Sitemap module.
 Simply active this module under All in One SEO > Feature Manager.
 The screenshot below shows the basic configuration in All in One SEO Pack.

-Don’t forget to submit your XML sitemap to Google and Bing by using Google Webmaster Tools and Bing Webmaster Tools.
+Don’t forget to submit your XML sitemap to Google and Bing by using Google Search Console and Bing Webmaster Tools.

 5. Set your Social Meta for Social Sharing

 With social sharing both driving traffic and indicating the popularity of a post, many SEOs believe social metrics are now included in Google’s algorithm as a ranking signal.
 It would be difficult for Google to ignore content that goes viral and logical Google would see that post as authoritative content.